tibs/fish-and-chips-and-kafka-talk/src/readme.rst

 service (the name needs to be unique and can't be changed - I like to put my name in it).
-The extra ``-c`` switches enable the REST API to the service, the ability to create new topics by publishing to them (very useful), use of the schema registry (which we actually don't need in this demo) and use of Apache Kafka Connect.
+The extra ``-c`` switches enable the REST API to the service, the ability to create new topics by publishing to them (very useful), use of the schema registry (which we actually don't need in this demo)

 .. code: shell